-- All staff will read and understand Part 1 of statutory guidance Keeping Children Safe in Education (2023).
-Those working directly with children will also read Annex B. - In addition to this all staff will be aware of the systems in place which support safeguarding including reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); the low-level concerns policy; safeguarding response to children who are absent from education; the role of the Designated Safeguarding Lead (DSL) and how to respond to child-on-child abuse. - Know who and how to contact the DSL and any deputies, the Chair of Governors and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable pupils and take action to keep them safe.
-Information or concerns about pupils will be shared with the DSL where it includes those: - who may need a social worker and may be experiencing abuse or neglect. - may require mental health support. - may benefit from early help. - where there is a radicalisation concern. - where a crime may have been committed. - who are absent from education regularly or for prolonged periods of time. - Be clear as to the setting's policy and procedures about child-on-child abuse, children who are absent from education, those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable pupils and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the school's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school. - Be aware that children might not feel ready or know how to tell someone they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being harmful.
+- Read and understand Part 1 of statutory guidance Keeping Children Safe in Education (2024).
+Those working directly with children will also read Annex B. - In addition to this all staff will be aware of the systems in place which support safeguarding including reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); the low-level concerns policy; safeguarding response to children who are absent from education; the role of the Designated Safeguarding Lead (DSL) and how to respond to child-onchild abuse. - Know who and how to contact the DSL and any deputies, the Chair of Governors and the Governor responsible for safeguarding. - Be able to identify vulnerable pupils and take action to keep them safe.
+Information or concerns about pupils will be shared with the DSL where it includes those: - ✓ who may need a social worker and may be experiencing abuse or neglect. - ✓ may require mental health support. - ✓ may benefit from early help. - ✓ who may be susceptible to radicalisation - ✓ where a crime may have been committed. - ✓ who are absent from education regularly or for prolonged periods of time. - Be clear as to the setting's policy and procedures about child-on-child abuse, children who are absent from education, those requiring mental health support, and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable pupils and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the school's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school. - Be aware that children might not feel ready or know how to tell someone they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being harmful.